-Students wishing to enter a teacher education qualification leading to provisional registration as a teacher by the NZ Teachers Council must complete the College of Education's assessment process including assessment against the good character and fitness to teach requirements of the NZ Teachers Council.
+Students wishing to enter a teacher education qualification leading to provisional registration as a teacher by the New Zealand Teachers Council must complete the College of Education's assessment process including assessment against the good character and fitness to teach requirements of the New Zealand Teachers Council.
 Students who fail to meet the assessment requirements will be denied entry to the teacher education qualification and excluded from any University course that includes contact with children, schools or early childhood centres.

-Students enrolled in a teacher education qualification who subsequently fail to meet the good character and fitness to teach requirements of the NZ Teachers Council may be disenrolled from that qualification and excluded from any University course that includes contact with children, schools or early childhood centres by the Pro Vice-Chancellor (Education).
-The student may appeal to the Disciplinary Appeals Committee against the decision of the Pro Vice Chancellor.
+Students enrolled in a teacher education qualification who subsequently fail to meet the good character and fitness to teach requirements of the New Zealand Teachers Council may be disenrolled from that qualification and excluded from any University course that includes contact with children, schools or early childhood centres by the Pro Vice-Chancellor (Education).
+The student may appeal to the Disciplinary Appeals Committee against the decision of the Pro Vice-Chancellor.

-- Note 1: Further information on the procedures for disenrolment is provided in the policy available on the University website at www.vuw.ac.nz/policy - Note 2: All first year and transferring international students are required to submit the standard 'International Application Form for Admission' when applying for any qualification; this is in addition to any qualification-specific forms that may be required.
+Note 1: All first-year and transferring international students are required to submit the standard 'International Application Form for Admission' when applying for any qualification; this is in addition to any qualification-specific forms that may be required.